In addition to being celebrated as a

 charming image of a day in the active life of the unborn Christ is painted in

 one version of the unbiblical offbeat lyric of the Cherry Tree Carol dating back to circa 1400.
-In the song’s storyline,
+In the song’s

-at the divine infant’s command.
+Virgin Mary” at the divine infant’s command.

 In

-2012, the Annunciation feast was chosen as the day to announce the Vatican's
+2012, the Annunciation feast was chosen as the day to announce the Vatican's approval

-respect for human life within society."
+life within society."
+On the

-incarnation of that child in her the womb that saved the world."
+that child in her the womb that saved the world."
 To read the full article click here.
 Source: Article by Steven Ertelt, "Vatican

 Approves New Blessing for Unborn Children" reported by LifeNews.com,